zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 “Tired” (tired) usually means the same as sleepy – of not having a lot of energy.
 But “tired vegetables” would refer to older vegetab les that start to look like they aren’t very fresh, that you may not want to eat the m.
 But Jon says it’s okay to eat

 tired vegetables – vegetables that are older.
 He al so says it’s okay to eat “bruised (bruised) fruit.”
-If fruit is “bruised,” i t has small dark spots on the skin and is usually soft in those particular spots, those ar eas.
+If fruit is “bruised,” it has small dark spots on the skin and is usually soft in those particular spots, those ar eas.
 If you have a banana that’s bruised, it will often be black because of the brui se, and it will be soft when you touch it.

 Jon says it’s okay to eat bruised fruit.
 Marta says , “Fine, but not once they’ve been discarded.”
 She’s saying maybe it’s okay to ea t tired vegetables and bruised fruit, but not once they have been “discard ed” (discarded).
 “To discard” means to throw something away – to put something, i n this case, in the garbage container.
 She then tells Jon, “Stay out of my tras h,” meaning don’t go looking in my trash container and taking things out of it.
 “To  stay out of” someplace means not to go there or not to go in there.

 Jon then asks her, “What are you going to do with t his graying meat?”
 “Graying” (graying) comes from the color “gray” (gray).
 Meat can turn gray when it gets old, and it’s usually a sign you don’t want to eat it.
 T hat’s why Marta says, “I was going to throw that out, too.”
 She was going to get  rid of the graying meat.
 But Jon says, “I’ll take it.
 I’m sure I can make someth ing edible with it.”
 “Edible” (edible) means able to be eaten, something you can eat without getting sick.

-Jon thinks he can take this graying meat, this old meat, and make something out of it, cook something that would allow him to eat i t.
+Jon thinks he can take this graying meat, this old meat, and make something out of it, cook something that would allow him to eat it.
 I’m not so sure.
 Neither is Marta.
 She says, “You can’t be serious,” meaning yo u must be joking.
 “I’m all for,” meaning I’m in favor of, “doing my part.”
 “To  do your part” means to help in a group effort or to do your fair share of the work.

 If someone says, “I want to do my part,” that perso n wants to help the group do something.
 Not everything, but what that person thi nks would be his responsibility or his part of the work that needs t o be done.
 Marta wants to do her part to stop wasting food.
 But she says, “I draw the line at eating spoiled meat.”
 The expression “to draw (draw) the line” means to i ndicate that you will not do anything beyond a certain point.
 You are indicating  the limits of something.
 You are saying how much you will accept and what you wo n’t accept.